Ben R. Novosad, President and Chief Executive Officer

 Joe David Yates of Mason County is involved in a variety of family ranching and agribusiness interests.
 These include Bay City Feed in Bay City, Texas; cow-calf operations in the Texas Hill Country, Hudspeth County, Texas, and Otero County, N.M.; and a yearling ranch in Colfax and Union counties in New Mexico.
 Mr. Yates studied animal science at Angelo State University, where he was a member of the 1980 national champion wool judging team.
 Early in his career he was the manager of Southwestern Wool & Mohair and general manager of Ozona Wool & Mohair.
-For the past 22 years, he has been an associate with Terry Wootan Real Estate in Llano, serving Texas, New Mexico and Oklahoma.
+For over 20 years, he has been an associate with Terry Wootan Real Estate in Llano, serving Texas, New Mexico and Oklahoma.
 Mr. Yates is a former director of the Llano County Farm Bureau and a former Llano city councilman.
 He also served on the boards of the Texas Sheep and Goat Raisers Association and the Ruidoso Jockey Club and was appointed to the American Quarter Horse Association's national racing committee.
 Mr. Yates served on Capital Farm Credit nominating committee for several years before being elected to the board in 2010.

 BOARD APPOINTED NON-STOCKHOLDER DIRECTORS